GriseldaG/homework3/README.md

 You will get one point each for implementing the 5 signal handlers, the pipe, the 3 redirects, &, fg, and SIGGTTIN for a total of 12 points.

 There is no code stub to begin

+You can assume that there will be no quotations in input strings and that commands will be separated by whitespace and terminated with \n.